niklases/PyPEF/README.md

 python3 -m pip install -r requirements_parallelization.txt
 ```

-Next, install Jupyter Notebook:
+Now you should be able to directly start with the tutorial - or run pypef in your preferred command line interpreter.

+To run the tutorial after installing required packages either from the YAML environment file or the TEXT file(s), you need to also install Jupyter Notebook:

 ```
 conda install ipython jupyter
 ```

-Now you should be able to directly start with the tutorial.
-Change directory to ./workflow and run the .ipynb file:
+Change directory to ./workflow (`cd workflow`) and run the .ipynb file:

 ```
 jupyter notebook
 ```

-and copy the notebook URL in your internet browser and select the `Workflow_PyPEF.ipynb` file.
+Copy the notebook URL in your internet browser and select the `Workflow_PyPEF.ipynb` file to open it.

 Good luck and have fun!